Lymphatic Therapyfor Wellness and Lymphatic Disorders

 What is Manual Lymph Drainage?

 Manual lymph drainage (MLD) is a gentle, precise and non-invasive technique proven to be an effective method for promoting lymphatic flow in the body.
 The skin is stretched with a hands-on technique that encourages lymph drainage from the tissues.
 MLD can assist with conditions such as acute and chronic lymphedema, lipedema, bruising and swelling after surgery.
 Because MLD has a calming effect, it can help facilitate an overall sense of well-being.
+In addition to Manual Lymph Drainage, I offer Dry Needling and conventional orthopedic Physical Therapy in a comfortable environment.
+Please feel free to contact me to learn more about how these therapies can help you.

-MLD For Health and Well-Being
+MLD for Health & Well-Being

 — Where To Find Me —